larrabyte/freelsd/README.md

 # freelsd
-* A personal software project designed to run on x86 and x86_64 systems.
+* A personal software project designed to run on x86_64 systems.
 * This is just for fun, so don't expect anything usable for a while.
 * See [Lemon](https://github.com/fido2020/lemon-os) for reasons I shouldn't be doing this.